Quick facts about cordless phones

-Mobile phones have replaced the good old-fashioned landline for many of us, but there are still some key reasons why a cordless phone can be a useful addition to your home.
-Not only do cordless phones offer better sound quality than the average smartphone, but their dependable coverage means you don't have to worry about reception dropping out halfway through a call.
+- Cordless phones can offer better sound quality than the average smartphone and their dependable coverage means you don't have to worry about reception dropping out halfway through a call.

-- You want better sound quality.
+- Better sound quality.
 Landlines typically produce better sound quality than mobile phones, which can be an especially important feature if you're hard of hearing.

-- You want reliable coverage.
+- Reliable coverage.
 If your home is a mobile black spot or you have problems with patchy mobile coverage, cordless phones combine the reliability of a fixed line with the freedom of movement provided by a mobile.

-- You don't have (or want) a mobile.
+- Alternative to a mobile phone.
 If you don't have any desire to ever get a mobile phone, a cordless system is a practical and affordable alternative.

-- You want to save money.
+- Save money.
 If you're already paying for a phone line for your Internet connection, getting a cordless phone can make good sense.
 By bundling your home phone together with your broadband Internet costs, you could potentially get good value for money.

-Take a moment to think about all the phone calls you've made and received over the past month or so.
-If the vast majority of them were on your mobile, it might be time to consider doing away with your landline altogether.
+- Unnecessary.
+If the vast majority of the calls you make are on your mobile, it might be time to consider doing away with your landline altogether.

 What types are available?